CabraKill/goHome/devices/README.md

 ### Features

-Like a REST api with a no-sql database, it has operations like GET, POST and DELETE using the corresponding  HTTP method.
+Like a REST API, it has operations like GET, POST and DELETE using the corresponding  HTTP method.

 * GET: Returns the list of devices.